Protocol

 Execution requires an identifiable human whose authority covers the required domain.

-Direction States
+Direction State

 Normative Distinction